prods/Formidable/README.md

 4. **Do I have to create all classes in separate files or can they live in the form file?**
    Yes, that is an organizational decision.
 The only thing to keep in mind when keeping all 4 classes together in the form file is to leave the Partial Form Class at the top, since that is requirement for the designer to work.
 5. **What is the WithControl<> method used for?**
-   Ahhh, that is tool available in the FormBase that will allow you to perform asynchronous calls without locking your UI.
+   This is tool available in the FormBase that will allow you to perform asynchronous calls without locking your UI.
 Example: Bind a large dataset and load it into a datagrid while still allow the user to interact with other controls or asynchronously load combo-boxes while the user fills other values.
 6. **Is the API stable?**
    Not 100%.
 The design and described components should not change but there is always room for improvements.
 7. **Can it be better?**
    Definitely, there is always room for improvements, but I will always try to keep it as simple as possible.
 8. **Will it do everything for me?** Like cooking you a meal or drive you to work?
 No, definitely not.
 This framework is intended to provide a foundation, a pattern to follow.
 Keeping your breakfast from burning or driving on the safe side of the road is still on your hands.
+9. **Nuget Package?**.
+Not yet...but coming up...

 #### Components:
 1. **Form**.